pearsonlab/legal/README.md

   - `ilsa`: Illinois Prosecutors
   - `lsba`: Louisiana Bar

-All together, the data comprise more than 135,000 ratings from 836 unique individuals.
+All together, the data comprise more than 144,000 ratings from 878 unique individuals.
+Demographic information were collected from all participants but only included in the combined data for the mTurk sample.

 # Building the project
 The main directory contains a Makefile.
 Mac and Linux users should have `make` installed.
 Windows users will need to get `make` ([Rtools](https://cran.r-project.org/bin/windows/Rtools/) has it).
 See also this [StackOverflow Answer](https://stackoverflow.com/questions/33608345/how-to-execute-a-makefile-from-r).